Companies that use Gong

 Analyzed and validated by Henley Wing Chiu

-Gong We detected 1,355 customers using Gong.
-The most common industry is Software Development (65%) and the most common company size is 51-200 employees (53%).
+Gong We detected 1,365 companies using Gong.
+The most common industry is Software Development (64%) and the most common company size is 51-200 employees (52%).
 We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
-Note: We are unable to reliably determine whether a company has stopped using Gong
+Note: We also track companies that are listed as Gong integrations.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login